Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Conclusions

-In this paper, we develop a novel data reduction method SIFS to simultaneously identify inactive features and samples for sparse SVM.
+In this paper, we proposed a novel data reduction method SIFS to simultaneously identify inactive features and samples for sparse SVMs.
 Our major contribution is a novel framework for an accurate estimation of the primal and dual optima based on strong convexity.
 To the best of our knowledge, the proposed SIFS is the first static screening method that is able to simultaneously identify inactive features and samples for sparse SVMs.
 An appealing feature of SIFS is that all detected features and samples are guaranteed to be irrelevant to the outputs.
-Thus, the model learned on the reduced data is identical to the one learned on the full data.
-Experiments on both synthetic and real datasets demonstrate that SIFS can dramatically reduce the problem size and the resulting speedup can be orders of magnitude.
-We plan to generalize SIFS to more complicated models, e.g., SVM with a structured sparsity-inducing penalty.
+Thus, the model learned on the reduced data is exactly identical to that learned on the full data.
+To show the flexibility of the proposed SIFS, we extended it to multi-class sparse SVMs.
+The experimental results demonstrate that, for both sparse SVMs and multi-class sparse SVMs, SIFS can dramatically reduce the problem size and the resulting speedup can be orders of magnitude.
+We plan to generalize SIFS to more complicated models, e.g., SVMs with a structured sparsity-inducing penalty.